 Dupuytren’s Contracture is the appearance of nodules or curling of the fingers inwards towards the palm.
 This occurs due to changes that take place under the skin of the palm.

 What begins as an appearance of a small bump in the palm gradually grows into what is called a contracture.

 The main difference between a normal contracture and Dupuytren’s Contracture comes down to the location where the contracture develops in the body.

 Some people consider Dupuytren’s Contracture to first develop in the fingers.
 This is incorrect.
 The first affected area of any individual is the palm.
-When left untreated, the disease progresses and starts to affectsome or only one finger as well.
+When left untreated, the disease progresses and starts to affect the fingers as well.

 Similar to some other diseases, Dupuytren’s progresses with time.
 Its rate of progression is slow, but can still cause problems if it is not stopped in time.

-This is the first phase and the earliest signs of Dupuytren’s Contracture.
+This is the first phase and the earliest sign of Dupuytren’s Contracture.